 Growing and taking care of plants can be incredibly rewarding and relaxing.
 It’s easy to account for your progress if you’re growing something from seed!

 Horticulture also involves rhythmic and repetitive actions, like watering, weeding, trimming, and sowing, which all promote feelings of peace and contentment.

 Your mom was right when she kept telling you to sit and stand up straight.
 “Poor posture can have many negative effects on your health,” says Dr. Kenton Fibel, a family medicine physician specializing in sports medicine at Cedars-Sinai Kerlan-Jobe Institute in Anaheim, California.

 From poor circulation to jaw pain, fatigue, headaches, and sexual dysfunction, there are more than a few reasons for you to focus on sitting and standing up straighter.

-For many people, it has become second nature to sit hunched over their desk – whether at work or home.
+It has become second nature for many people to sit hunched over their desks – whether at work or home.